joacorapela/statNeuro2025/README.md

-# Statistical Neuroscience 2025 repository Steve sucks
+# Statistical Neuroscience 2025 repository

 - lectures and practicals will take place at the Sainsbury Wellcome Centre lecture theatre.
 Lectures will be on Mondays from 1pm to 3pm and practicals on Fridays from 2pm to 3:30pm.